Asymmetric node placement in fiber-based quantum networks: Asymmetry in repeater chains

 It can be directly seen that using the extended-fiber method does not improve the performance of the repeater chain, but instead reduces it significantly.
 Simulation results demonstrating that the same conclusion holds for other numbers of repeaters, other chain lengths and other coherence times can be found in our repository \cite{asymmetry_code}.
 This suggests that the question whether the extended-fiber method can be used to mitigate the adverse effects of uneven entangling rates due to asymmetric repeater placement must be answered in the negative. \\

 It can be observed that the performance of the repeater chain exhibits some resilience against small amounts of asymmetry.
-At $\mathcal A_\text{chain}=0.1$ the secret-key rate has only fallen by about 10\%, and at $\mathcal A_\text{chain}=0.2$ by about 50\%.
+At $\mathcal A_\text{chain}=0.1$ the secret-key rate has only fallen by about 10\%.
+At $\mathcal A_\text{chain}=0.20$, corresponding approximately to Deutsche Telekom's planned trusted-node chain between Bonn and Berlin~\cite{dasilva2023}, it has only fallen by about 50\%.
 For the specific repeater chain we consider, this corresponds to all the even nodes in the chain being displaced by 5 km and 10 km respectively as compared to their position in a symmetric chain, while the odd nodes remain in place (see also Figure \ref{fig:chain_node_locations}).
-This resilience seems to be a consequence of the fact that both the generation duration and the QBER have a vanishing first derivative at $\mathcal A _\text{chain}=0$ in Figure \ref{fig:repchain}.
+This resilience seems to be a consequence of the fact that both the generation duration and the QBER have a vanishing first derivative at $\mathcal A _\text{chain}=0$ in Figure \ref{fig:repchain}, in contrast to what is observed for the extended-fiber method.
 We note furthermore that the first derivatives not only appear to vanish for the parameters considered in Figure \ref{fig:repchain}, but also for different numbers of nodes, chain lengths and coherence times, as demonstrated by data that can be found in our repository \cite{asymmetry_code}. \\